sergioscker/finantial-controls/README.md

 4. **Cross-Origin Resource Sharing (CORS)**: Ensures secure consumption of the API across different platforms.

 ### Interface
-The **DevBills** interface provides a highly responsive, intuitive user experience, with the following features:
+The **Financial Control** interface provides a highly responsive, intuitive user experience, with the following features:

 1. **Form Handling**: Using **React Hook Form** with **Zod**, forms are fast, with seamless validation and error management.
 2. **Dynamic Financial Visualization**: With **Nivo** charting libraries, users can visualize their expenses, income, and bills using pie and bar charts.